sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 primes_limit = 20
 ```

 We know the smallest true Prime number is 2.
-We now need a list of all numbers that we need to check.
-So, we can find every integer between 2 and our upper bound which in this case was 20.
+We now need a list of all numbers that we need to check which will be every integer between 2 and our upper bound which in this case was 20.
 We use *primes_limit + 1* as the range logic we want to use for this is not inclusive of the upper limit.

 Instead of using a list, though, we're going to try to use a set.
 The reason for this is that sets have some special functions that will allow us to eliminate non-primes during our search, and massively speed it up.
 We are going to look at how fast we can calculate our primes.